genevaers/User-Documentation/docs/Reference/GVBMR95_Parameter_File_Syntax_extr.md

 However, if the user has not entered the correct sign attribute on the LR field, our output may not always reflect the column sign attribute.

 If ensuring the sign reflects the LR field definition is important, set this parameter to N.

+### VERIFY_CREATION_TIMESTAMP

+When set to Y, the timestamp on the VDP is verified to match the timestamp on the XLT.
+If they do not match, an error message will be issued and processing terminated.
+When set to N, the timestamps are not checked.

 ## Debugging Options:
 <pre>